 As with VPNs, HTTPS websites encrypt data and prevent attackers from intercepting communications.

-It’s possible for criminals to circumvent these protections with HTTPS spoofing or SSL stripping, but you can thwart their attempts with a little legwork.
+Although it’s possible for criminals to circumvent these protections with HTTPS spoofing or SSL stripping, you can thwart their attempts with a bit of legwork.

 For example, you can avoid HTTPS spoofing by manually typing the web address instead of relying on links.